CD3/libUncertainty/README.md

 A.uncertainty();  // 0.5656754 cm
 ```

 Currently, error propagation is very limited.
-Only functions with three or fewer arguments are supported, and correlated
+Only functions with 20 or fewer arguments are supported, and correlated
 inputs are NOT supported.